ScientiaCapital/Whale-Portfolio-Analysis/README.md

 # Emergency Fund and Retirement Planning Analysis

-According to _themedium.com_, a __whale__ "is a sales prospect so big that it could make a major difference to your company's business."
-In the context of hedge funds, a whale is a player in the financial milieu who holds an exorbitant asset portfolio enough to influence the direction of a market.
-Within this repository, we take a look at a selection of well-known hedge funds and analyze their risk-return profiles.
+According to _themedium.com_, a __whale__ "A whale is any individual or company who has enough money and power to directly influence the price of a cryptocurrency or stock, usually in a negative way.
+Think of a whale and their large mass.
+They can make huge splashes and the same concept can be applied to crypto/financial markets."

 ![Emergency Fund and Retirement Planning Analysis](../images/image_1.jpg)